Statistical properties for mixing Markov chains with applications to dynamical systems: Introduction and statements

-The abstract LDT estimate in Theorem~\ref{abstract ldt intro} is applicable to other types of skew-product dynamical systems, namely to certain linear cocycles.
-More precisely, one can recover such previously established results for irreducible, locally constant linear cocycles over Bernoulli and Markov shifts (see~\cite[Chapter 5]{DK-book}) and for fiber-bunched cocycles (or partially hyperbolic projective cocycles over uniformly hyperbolic maps, see~\cite{DKP}).
-Moreover, we will apply this result in future works on linear cocycles over mixed random-quasiperiodic base dynamics, which was the initial motivation for the current work.

-Furthermore, we believe that this abstract result may be adapted and used to derive LDT estimates for other types of dynamical systems, for which the spectral gap of the Ruelle transfer operator had already been established.
-We illustrate this in the case of a simple model, that of a uniformly expanding map of the circle (see Section~\ref{applications}) but we presume that the argument is applicable to many other models.
+The abstract LDT estimate in Theorem~\ref{abstract ldt intro} is applicable to many other types of dynamical systems.
+More precisely, one can recover such previously established results for: uniformly expanding maps on a compact, connected Riemannian manifold or for piecewise expanding maps of an interval (see~\cite{Anselmo-dissertation}); certain types of linear cocycles, namely irreducible, locally constant linear cocycles over Bernoulli and Markov shifts (see~\cite[Chapter 5]{DK-book}) and for fiber-bunched cocycles (or partially hyperbolic projective cocycles over uniformly hyperbolic maps, see~\cite{DKP}).
+Moreover, we will apply this result in future works to linear cocycles over mixed random-quasiperiodic base dynamics (or random compositions of linear cocycles over a toral translation), which was the initial motivation for the current work.
+Furthermore, we believe that this abstract result may be adapted and used to derive effective LDT estimates for many other types of skew-product dynamical systems.

 The rest of the paper is organized as follows.
-In Section~\ref{aldts} we describe the relevant concepts regarding stochastic dynamical systems, we state and prove the abstract LDT estimate, we recall the abstract CLT of Gordin and Liv\v{s}ic and derive a version thereof to be used in the sequel.
+In Section~\ref{aldts} we describe the relevant concepts regarding stochastic dynamical systems, we state and prove the abstract LDT estimate in Theorem~\ref{abstract ldt intro}, we recall the abstract CLT of Maxwell and Woodroofe and derive a version thereof to be used in the sequel.
 In Section~\ref{mixing} we introduce mixing measures and establish the strong mixing of the Markov operator corresponding to such measures.
-In Section~\ref{randtransl} we define and study the statistical properties of mixed random-quasiperiodic dynamical systems via extensions and holonomy reduction.
-Finally, in Section~\ref{applications} we associate a (strongly mixing) Markov operator to the transfer operator of a uniformly expanding circle map, thus deriving LDT estimates and a CLT for this system.
+In Section~\ref{randtransl} we study the statistical properties of mixed random-quasiperiodic dynamical systems via extensions and holonomy reduction, thus establishing the other results formulated above.